AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### Set up in Learning Manager app

 1. Log in to your Learning Manager Admin account as Integration Admin.
-1. `Click **Applications > Featured Apps**.`
+1. Click **Applications > Featured Apps**.
-1. `Click **Salesforce**.`
+1. Click&nbsp;**Salesforce**.
-1. `On the Salesforce app page, note the Application id (also known as client id) and the client secret mentioned in the description.`
+1. On the Salesforce app page, note the&nbsp;Application id&nbsp;(also known as client id) and the client secret mentioned in the description.
-1. `Click **Approve **and your app must be approved successfully.`
+1. Click&nbsp;**Approve&nbsp;**and your app must be approved successfully.
-1. `Click **Developer Resources > Access Tokens for Testing and Development**.`
+1. Click&nbsp;**Developer Resources > Access Tokens for Testing and Development**.
-1. `In the Get OAuth Code section, the Client ID and scope must be set to – admin:read,admin:write.
-Click **Submit**.`
+1. In the Get OAuth Code section, the Client ID and scope must be set to –&nbsp;admin:read,admin:write.&nbsp;Click&nbsp;**Submit**.
-1. `In Get Refresh Token, enter the Client ID and Client secret.
-Click **Submit **and note the refresh token.`
+1. In Get Refresh Token, enter the Client ID and Client secret.
+Click&nbsp;**Submit&nbsp;**and note the refresh token.

 ### Create account in Salesforce app

 1. Create an account on the Salesforce sign-up page.
-You must create a Salesforce account in developer or enterprise edition.
-[Developer signup URL](https://developer.salesforce.com/signup).  `Ensure that you must use the email ID to sign up for Salesforce that you’d used for Learning Manager.`
+You must create a Salesforce account in developer or enterprise edition.&nbsp; [Developer signup URL](https://developer.salesforce.com/signup).&nbsp;Ensure that you must use the email ID to sign up for Salesforce that you’d used for Learning Manager.&nbsp;

-1. `Verify your account via the verification email.`
+1. Verify your account via the verification email.&nbsp;
-1. `Create a password and sign into Salesforce.`
+1. Create a password and sign into Salesforce.
-1. `Note the Salesforce url after login (For eg, site.lightning.force.com)`
+1. Note the Salesforce&nbsp;url&nbsp;after login (For&nbsp;eg, site.lightning.force.com)

 ### Install Learning Manager package